We're NDIS Registered Provider / Home Care Package Welcome

 Origin:

-Acupuncture is an ancient medical practice originating in China, with a history spanning over 2,000 years.
+Acupuncture is an ancient medical practice that originated in China, with a history spanning more than 2,000 years.

 Traditional Chinese Medicine (TCM):

-It's a core component of TCM, which views health as a balance of energy (qi) flowing through pathways (meridians) in the body.
+Acupuncture is a core component of TCM, which views health as a balance of vital energy (qi) flowing through pathways (meridians) in the body.

 Mechanism: